SebFalque/cookies_eu/README.md

 ## Cookies used

-This gem uses a cookie called **cookie_eu_consented** to track whether a user has accepted the cookie notice and whether it needs to be shown again or not.
+This gem uses a cookie called **cookie_eu_consented** to track whether a user has accepted or refuse the usage of cookies using the notice buttons and whether it needs to be shown again or not.

 ## Turbolinks 5+